deanc/silex-web-translator/README.md

 * Mount the controller provider

-        $app->mount('/translations', new DC\WebTranslator\Controller\WebTranslatorControllerProvider());
+        $app->mount('/webtranslator', new DC\WebTranslator\Controller\WebTranslatorControllerProvider());

 ## FAQ

 How to protect the interface with user authentication?

-- You can protect the route you mount the controller on, as you would any other route, using the Symfony security component.
+* You can protect the route you mount the controller on, as you would any other route, using the Symfony security component.

 ## Known issues

 * If you import nested YML files with pretty new line (pipe) syntax, it will replace new lines with \r\n
-* Does not support multiple translation files per locale

 ## Thanks/Credits